hullw-lab/MIND_news/README.md

 *Figure 2: Click-through rate by category*

 The CTR ranking is nearly inverted from the supply ranking.
-Music and TV (~6% CTR) are the highest-engagement categories despite being near the bottom in article count.
+Music and TV (6% CTR) are the highest-engagement categories despite being near the bottom in article count.
 News and sports, which dominate supply, sit in the middle of the CTR distribution at ~4.5%.
-Kids (~2%) is the least engaging.
-This "niche high-engagement" pattern is a classic signal that a simple supply-driven ranker is leaving value on the table, and argues for category-aware encoding as an extension.
+Kids (2%) is the least engaging.
+This pattern is a signal that a simple supply-driven ranker is leaving value on the table, and argues for category-aware encoding as an extension.

 ### 4.3 User activity distribution